Methodology

 Three ways of asking

-The Governance Compass doesn't just ask more questions than a typical political quiz — it asks them differently.
-Three distinct question formats are used, each designed to capture something the others can't.
+The Governance Compass uses three distinct question formats, each designed to capture something the others can't.

-Forced-choice tradeoffsform the backbone of the assessment.
+Forced-choice tradeoffs form the backbone of the assessment.
 Each of the 36 forced-choice items presents two statements representing opposite poles of a single axis.
-The respondent must choose which statement comes closer to their view.
 There is no neutral option, no “both,” and no scale.
-This format eliminates acquiescence bias and mirrors how governance actually works: political decisions are almost never about whether something is good or bad in a vacuum.
-They're about which competing good to prioritize when you can't have both.
+The respondent chooses which statement comes closer to their view.

-Calibrated scalescomplement the forced-choice items by capturing intensity.
-The 36 scaled items each pose a question with five response options specific to each question — not generic “agree/disagree” anchors.
+Nuanced scales complement the forced-choice items by capturing intensity.
+The 24 scaled items each pose a question with five response options specific to that question — not generic “agree/disagree” anchors.
 The response options themselves communicate the spectrum, making the gradient visible at a glance.

 How scoring works

 Each of the 12 axes produces a final score from -1.0 to +1.0, with 0.0 representing genuine ambivalence or a balanced position.
-The score is a weighted composite of the three formats: forced-choice responses receive the highest weight (40%), scaled responses capture intensity and nuance (35%), and the budget allocation reveals operational priorities (25%).
+The score is a weighted composite of the three formats: forced-choice responses receive the highest weight, scaled responses capture intensity and nuance, and the budget allocation reveals operational priorities.
+The exact weights vary by axis depending on how directly the budget maps to each dimension.

 One of the instrument's most distinctive features is its contradiction detection system.
 After scoring, the algorithm compares each axis's stated preference (from forced-choice and scaled items) against its revealed preference (from budget allocation).
 When these diverge significantly, the system flags the discrepancy as a “tension.”
 Tensions are reported as informative features, not errors.
 The tension between what you believe in principle and what you prioritize in practice is often where the most interesting self-knowledge lives.